marigold-dev/training-nft-4/README.md

 ## Let's play

-1. Connect with your wallet an choose `alice` account _(or one of the administrators you set on the smart contract earlier)_.
+1. Connect with your wallet and choose `alice` account _(or one of the administrators you set on the smart contract earlier)_.
 You are redirected to the Administration/mint page as there is no NFT minted yet
 2. Create an asset, for example :

 - `name`: Saint Emilion - Franc la Rose